murtukov/GraphQLBundle/docs/Intro.md

 ======================

-This bundle integrates the [`webonyx/graphql-php`](https://github.com/webonyx/graphql-php) library into your Symfony app and introduces a number of useful features such as [Validation](), [Access Control](), [Type Inheritance](), [Profiler]() and many others.
-It allows you to define your GraphQL types in different ways and file formats, such as YAML, PHP Annotations or even XML.
+This bundle integrates the [`webonyx/graphql-php`](https://github.com/webonyx/graphql-php) library into your Symfony app, therefore it is essential to get familiar with its [documentation](https://webonyx.github.io/graphql-php/) first.

+GraphQLBundle introduces a number of additional features such as [Validation](), [Access Control](), [Type Inheritance](), [Profiler]() and many others, that are not built into the underlying library.
+With GraphQLBundle you can define your GraphQL types in different ways and file formats, such as YAML, PHP Annotations or GraphQL SDL (schema definition language).

-The core task of this bundle is to generate GraphQL types compatible with `webonyx/graphql-php`'s [type system](https://webonyx.github.io/graphql-php/type-system/#type-system), since it relies on this library.
-Whichever format you choose (e.g. YAML, annotations), it will eventually generate and load a valid PHP class.
+The core task of this bundle is to generate PHP classes that are compatible with `webonyx/graphql-php`'s [type system](https://webonyx.github.io/graphql-php/type-system/#type-system), since it relies on this library.
+Whichever config format you choose - YAML, annotations or GraphQL SDL - it will eventually generate PHP classes and add them to Symfony services.

 For example if you want to create an [Object Type](https://webonyx.github.io/graphql-php/type-system/object-types/) `Query` with only 1 field `post`, you could do it with YAML, which is the default type format: